Têmûrê Xelîl: Biography

-He was born in Yerevan, Armenian Soviet Socialist Republic (Armenian SSR) and after receiving a bachelor's degree in Physics and Mathematics, worked as a math teacher in the Kurdish village of Sipan for three years.
+He was born in Yerevan, Armenian Soviet Socialist Republic (Armenian SSR) in family of Yazidi Kurds and after receiving a bachelor's degree in Physics and Mathematics, worked as a math teacher in the Kurdish Yazidi village of Sipan for three years.
 From 1977 to 1992, he worked as a reporter and later as the head of the cultural section in the Kurdish newspaper Rya Teze.
-From 1981 to 1984 he also served as the editor of the Kurdish section of Radio Yerevan.
+From 1981 to 1984 he also served as the editor of the Kurdish section of Radio Yerevan which was written in the Kurdish dialect of Kurmanji.
 From 1992 to 1997, he was the deputy of Golos Kurda, a newspaper focused on Kurdish issues published in Russian.